fabarea/messenger/Readme.rst

 ==============

 Extension have settings mainly in the Extension Manager.
 Most of them are self-explanatory.
-Though, **pay attention** to define a ``messageUid``.
-This can be achieved in the BE list view of TYPO3.

-Web > List > Select a folder / page > Create new record (at the bottom) > Email template

-Also the ``tableStructure`` setting will likely to be re-defined according to your need.
+The ``tableStructure`` setting will likely to be re-defined according to your need.
 See next chapter.

 List Manager